RiseVision/risevision.github.io/src/pages/protocol/Consensus.md

 Stake is a consensus algorithm in which token holders have the ability to vote for a validator or a group of validators to decide on which transactions are valid and should be added.
-The system is designed to maintain irrefutable truth across the network, through the use of a digital democracy.
+The system is designed to maintain irrefutable truth across the network through the use of a digital democracy.

-Specific nodes called Delegates produce all of the Blocks on the network and are voted in by RISE token holders (the stakeholders of the RISE network).
+Specific nodes called Delegates produce all of the Blocks on the network and are voted in by RISE token holders, the stakeholders of the RISE network.
 The number of Delegates elected and producing blocks is fixed at 101, and each stakeholder is allowed to vote for up to 101 delegates.
 The weight of the stakeholder's vote is based upon how many RISE tokens that stakeholder